Hotel California (album): Composition

+The band started writing and recording for the album in March 1976.
 Bernie Leadon, who was the principal country influence in the band, left the band after the release of the previous album, One of These Nights (1975).
 For Hotel California, the band made a conscious decision to move away from country rock, and wrote some songs with a more straightforward rock and roll sound, such as "Victim of Love" and "Life in the Fast Lane".
 Leadon was replaced by Joe Walsh who provided the opening guitar riff of "Life in the Fast Lane" that was then developed into the song.
 The title for "Life in the Fast Lane" was inspired by a conversation between Frey and his drug dealer during a high speed car ride.
+Walsh also contributed "Pretty Maids All in a Row", which is only one of two songs not written with Glenn Frey and Don Henley, the other being "Try and Love Again" which was written entirely by Randy Meisner.
+The song is about a relationship that is nearing its end, but can also be interpreted as the approaching end of Meisner's time with the band.

 The chord progression and basic melody of the title track, "Hotel California", was written by Don Felder.
 Don Henley wrote most of the lyrics, with contributions from Glenn Frey.
 Henley noted that the hotel had become a "literal and symbolic focal point of their lives at that time", and it became the theme of the song.
 Frey wanted the song to be "more cinematic", and to write it "just like it was a movie".
 Henley sought inspiration for the lyrics by driving out into the desert, as well as from films and theatre.
 Parts of the lyrics of "Hotel California" as well as the song "Wasted Time" were based on Henley's break up with his then girlfriend Loree Rodkin.

 Frey, in the "Hotel California" episode of In the Studio with Redbeard, spoke about the writing of "The Last Resort".
 Frey said: "It was the first time that Don took it upon himself to write an epic story and we were already starting to worry about the environment… we're constantly screwing up paradise and that was the point of the song and that at some point there is going to be no more new frontiers.
 I mean we're putting junk, er, garbage into space now."

+The music for "Victim of Love" was an instrumental recording by Felder initially titled "Iron Lung" because it reminded him of the wheeziness of a childhood illness.
+Henley came up with the final title for the song when he, Frey, Felder, and JD Souther were discussing relationship breakups, and Souther likened a broken heart to being involved in a car crash.
+"New Kid in Town" originated as a chorus written by Souther, and the song was finished together with Frey and Henley.